sedigh-etoumi/Amazon_Reviews_ETL/README.md

 Determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).
 ![](https://github.com/sedigh-etoumi/Amazon_Reviews_ETL/blob/main/Resources/images/percentage.png)

-Summary: As the percentage of 5 stars paied reviews up to 51% we can significantly notice there is a bias for reviews in the Vine program, but when we are looking to the percentage ot uppaid reviews just 38% which is less than paid program that significantly efficted the honesty of the reviews and the acual quility of the products.
+Summary: As the percentage of 5 stars paied reviews up to 51% we can significantly notice there is a bias for reviews in the Vine program, but when we are looking to the percentage ot uppaid reviews just 38% which is less than paid program that significantly affected the honesty of the reviews and the acual quility of the products.